 The NSW Government is committed to closing the gap in pregnancy smoking rates between Aboriginal and non-Aboriginal women in order to give Aboriginal children the best start in life.

-A four minutes long video and complementary short report made in 2019-2020 share how three different services worked to sustain support to reduce the harms of smoking on mothers and babies.
-The video and report may help other services consider how to sustain best practice cessation support that were introduced under Quit for new life.
+A four-minute long video and complementary short report made in 2019-2020 share how three different services worked to sustain support to reduce the harms of smoking on mothers and babies.
+The video and report may help other services consider how to sustain best practice cessation support that were introduced under the Quit for new life program that ended in 2018.

 Some Aboriginal Community Controlled Health Services were also involved in the Quit for new life.